 Facilities Manual: The University of California Facilities Manual contains policies, procedures, and guidelines for the University's facilities.
-Seismic issues are addressed in Volume 3, Chapter 5 and the Resource Directory.
+Seismic issues are primarily addressed in Volume 3, Chapter 5, Section 3 - Seismic Safety and Review and the Resource Directory, RD4.3 - UC Seismic Program Guidelines.

 Independent Seismic Peer Reviewer: A California-licensed structural engineer retained by the University to provide a measure of additional assurance regarding performance and safety of new construction, and repair or renovation of existing facilities.
-The reviewer shall not be an employee of the University (except that a licensed faculty member otherwise qualified may serve in this capacity).
-The Independent Seismic Peer Reviewer shall not be the EOR.
+The reviewer must not be an employee of the University (except that a licensed faculty member otherwise qualified may serve in this capacity).
+The Independent Seismic Peer Reviewer must not be the EOR.

-Lease: A lease is an agreement in which the landlord agrees to give the tenant the exclusive right to occupy real property, usually for a specific term and, in exchange, the tenant agrees to give the landlord some sort of consideration.
+Lease: An agreement in which the landlord agrees to give the tenant the exclusive right to occupy real property, usually for a specific term and, in exchange, the tenant agrees to give the landlord some sort of consideration.
 A lease transfers to the tenant a leasehold interest in the real property and, unless otherwise provided in the lease, a lease is transferable and irrevocable.

-Leased Facility: A space within buildings or other structures that is leased by the University and used for University-related purposes.
+Leased Facility(ies): A space within buildings or other structures that is leased by the University and used for University-related purposes.